 As the weather gets colder and the winter patterns begin, big largemouth bass will move into two distinct areas: deep ditches and steep banks.
 A steep bank provides easy access to the top of the water column without traveling long distances.
 Bass, however, require fast access to the open waters to hunt for baitfish.

-The big bass will be in deep water, so use a jig rig to target these areas.
+The big bass will be in deep water, so use a jig rig or Carolina rig to target these areas.
 However, when winter bass are finicky, slow retrieval and moving as slowly as possible is the best method.

 Baitfish will lead you to the Bass, so keep an eye out for them.